uxdxdev/uxdxdev.github.io/content/blog/what-is-dev-ux/index.md

 </Panel>
 ```

 This example is a better user experience for an application developer.
-The UI components have clear well defined props and sensible defaults.
+The UI components have clear well-defined props and sensible defaults.
 I think developers would prefer to use and maintain this type of UI component.

 **Bad DX for a framework developer**